 It doesn’t ride like a luxurious barge, instead there’s a tension to the way it deals with a road.
-However it’s far from uncomfortable, the strong structure doesn’t allow any nasty creaks, rattles or shudders.
+However, it’s far from uncomfortable, the strong structure not allowing any nasty creaks, rattles or shudders.

 Subscribe to evo magazine

-The steering rack is quick and precise; there’s a significant amount of front grip too and you can direct the Panamera with remarkable accuracy.
-You do feel the car’s bulk under when trying to slow it down, but the brakes are more than up to the task on the road.
+The steering rack, meanwhile, is quick and precise.
+There’s a significant amount of front grip too, and you can direct the Panamera with remarkable accuracy.
+You do feel the car’s bulk when trying to slow it down, but the brakes are more than up to the task on the road.
 Such a reliable front end allows you to carry huge speed into a corner, so the full force of the brakes isn’t called upon quite as often as you might think.

 Once turned in neatly, the Panamera gives you the confidence to jump on the power early and balance the car with the throttle through to the exit.
 The 4 E-Hybrid is eager, even from low down in the rev range.
 However, a lot of the time its V6 sounds bland and then thrashy as the revs increase.
 Its built-in regenerative braking system gives the brake pedal an extremely odd feel; it shuffles up and down beneath your foot as the system juggles between conventional brakes and the regen.
 Blending those two methods of braking seamlessly is a fiendishly difficult thing to do and, as it stands, Porsche is yet to master that art with this car.

 The Turbo is the one that feels most like a Porsche.
 It’s a truly fast car.
 Its V8 emits a menacing grumble and pushes the Panamera along at a startling rate.
 It responds instantly to throttle inputs and there’s real force right up until its 7000rpm limit.